scales-okn/Research-Materials/2020_improve_data_access_to_make_justice_systems_more_just/README.md

 `$ do figure1_script.do`

-# overview
+# Overview

-## raw data collection and availability
+## Raw data collection and availability

 we queried the pacer cm/ecf system for all cases filed between jan.
 1st to december 31st in 2016. we then downloaded the dockets for all cases with a “cv” or “cr” designation that were the main case